Explore Jermyn Street’s heritage tailoring and crafts and discover the secrets of its celebrated residents.

 “Thank you and Sonia for a really informative and enjoyable tour of Jermyn Street.
 It was a fascinating experience and Sue and I learnt a lot about the diverse trades which frequented the Street!
 What history and stories!
 Loved it!
 Thank you both so much for including us.
 You are to be congratulated.”

 “Dear Cindy, I just wanted to thank you properly for the splendid talking tour of Jermyn Street you gave last Friday (18.04.14).
 It was superb and delivered with such style and panache, I loved the occasional sly but forceful wit thrown in for good measure.
 I shall with your permission contact you again in a month or so, to see if you have become the run-away success you deserve, and also, if you are not booked out, to bring further friends of mine along to the wonderful Jermyn Street Experience.
 To my perception, you are a rare thing in this city — an intellectual with heart.”

 “Hi Cindy, Thank you for such a wonderful tour of Jermyn Street last week!
 It was great to meet you, and your enthusiasm for and knowledge of the colorful characters and events throughout its history were inspiring.
 Not to mention the privileged peep behind the scenes of the hatters (Bates), the shoe shop (Foster and Son) and Floris.”

 Actor and Writer, London

-“Dear Cindy, Thank you so much for the wonderful tour on Friday.
+“Dear Cindy, Thank you so much for the wonderful Jermyn Street Tour on Friday.
 It was fascinating to learn so much of the hidden history of the street that is right on our doorstep.
 And please pass on our thanks to all those who welcomed us into their shops to tell us about their products and history.”

 Director of Marketing